MicrosoftDocs/well-architected/well-architected/sap/reliability.md

 |OS | Guidance|
 | -- | -- |
 |Windows| <ul><li>[Cluster an SAP ASCS/SCS instance on a Windows failover cluster by using a cluster shared disk in Azure]( /azure/virtual-machines/workloads/sap/sap-high-availability-guide-wsfc-shared-disk) <li>[Cluster an SAP ASCS/SCS instance on a Windows failover cluster by using a file share in Azure]( /azure/virtual-machines/workloads/sap/sap-high-availability-guide-wsfc-file-share) <li>[High availability for SAP NetWeaver on Azure VMs on Windows with Azure Files Premium SMB for SAP applications]( /azure/virtual-machines/workloads/sap/high-availability-guide-windows-azure-files-smb) <li>[High availability for SAP NetWeaver on Azure VMs on Windows with Azure NetApp Files(SMB) for SAP applications]( /azure/virtual-machines/workloads/sap/high-availability-guide-windows-netapp-files-smb)|
-|Red Hat Enterprise Linux (RHEL) deployments|<ul><li>[High availability for SAP NetWeaver on Azure VMs on Red Hat Enterprise Linux with NFS on Azure Files](/azure/virtual-machines/workloads/sap/high-availability-guide-rhel-nfs-azure-files) <li>[Azure Virtual Machines high availability for SAP NetWeaver on Red Hat Enterprise Linux with Azure NetApp Files for SAP applications]( /azure/virtual-machines/workloads/sap/high-availability-guide-rhel-netapp-files)
+|Red Hat Enterprise Linux (RHEL) |<ul><li>[High availability for SAP NetWeaver on Azure VMs on Red Hat Enterprise Linux with NFS on Azure Files](/azure/virtual-machines/workloads/sap/high-availability-guide-rhel-nfs-azure-files) <li>[Azure Virtual Machines high availability for SAP NetWeaver on Red Hat Enterprise Linux with Azure NetApp Files for SAP applications]( /azure/virtual-machines/workloads/sap/high-availability-guide-rhel-netapp-files)
-|SUSE Linux Enterprise Server (SLES) deployments|<ul><li>[High-availability SAP NetWeaver with simple mount and NFS on SLES for SAP Applications VMs]( /azure/virtual-machines/workloads/sap/high-availability-guide-suse-nfs-simple-mount) <li>[High availability for SAP NetWeaver on Azure VMs on SUSE Linux Enterprise Server with NFS on Azure Files]( /azure/virtual-machines/workloads/sap/high-availability-guide-suse-nfs-azure-files)
+|SUSE Linux Enterprise Server (SLES) |<ul><li>[High-availability SAP NetWeaver with simple mount and NFS on SLES for SAP Applications VMs]( /azure/virtual-machines/workloads/sap/high-availability-guide-suse-nfs-simple-mount) <li>[High availability for SAP NetWeaver on Azure VMs on SUSE Linux Enterprise Server with NFS on Azure Files]( /azure/virtual-machines/workloads/sap/high-availability-guide-suse-nfs-azure-files)

 ## Create database resiliency